LOuroboros/Fate-Extra-HD/Readme.md

   * No link can be provided here, as you should dump it yourself using a copy you physically own.
 * Go to *PPSSPP*'s installation folder.
   * If there is no MemStick folder, run the emulator once.
-* Go to the MemStick/PSP folder, and create a TEXTURES folder.
+* Go to the MemStick/PSP folder, and create a TEXTURES folder if you don't have one already.
-  * In this newly created folder, create one called ULUS10576 (which is the game's ID).
 * Download this repository using the Clone or Download option, and download as a Zip file.
-* Extract the contents of the zip file to the ULUS10576 folder so that textures.ini is in the root of the folder.
+* Extract the contents of the zip file and move the ULUS10576 folder to PPSSPP's MemStick/PSP/TEXTURES folder.
 * Boot the game in the emulator, and activate texture replacement.
   * This option should be enabled by default, but if it is not the case, it is under Tools>Developer tools>Replace textures